Department of Agriculture buildings from outside

 Model USDA 2026

-We are thrilled to welcome nearly 200 students from 31 universities to our second annual Model USDA.
-The conference will be held at the ASU Tempe Campus and will run from Friday, January 30 to Sunday, February 1, 2026.
+The Swette Center welcomed nearly 200 students from 31 colleges and universities to the second annual Model USDA.
+The conference was held at the ASU Tempe Campus from Friday, January 30 to Sunday, February 1, 2026.

-Leading up to the conference, students will be given a role and divided into six groups.
-Each group is assigned a policy scenario, which will be their focus throughout the three days of Model USDA.
-The scenarios are based on real-world food and agriculture challenges, and roles range from USDA officials and nonprofit advocates to scientists, educators, and industry leaders.
-In their roles, students will debate, negotiate, and co-create policy solutions.
+Leading up to the conference, students were given a role and divided into six groups.
+Each group was assigned a policy scenario, which was their focus throughout the three days of Model USDA.
+The scenarios were based on real-world food and agriculture challenges, and roles ranged from USDA officials and nonprofit advocates to scientists, educators, and industry leaders.
+In their roles, students debated, negotiated, and co-created policy solutions.

 Scenarios for Model USDA 2026